Mature Masculine

 Living with the Bystander Shadow

-The Bystander shadow emerges when facing new levels of responsibility, when others look to us for guidance, when we're asked to teach what we've learned.
+The Bystander shadow emerges when facing new levels of responsibility, when others look to us for guidance, when we are asked to teach what we have learned.
 The Mature Elder pauses and asks: "What wisdom do I have to offer here?
 How can I serve by stepping up?"

 Editor's note: Bystander can change: abdicator.